sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

 In contrast, the **less than or equal to** operator ``<=`` will do exactly what it says.
-It returns a value of ``TRUE`` if the number of the left hand side is less than or equal to the number on the right-hand side.
+It returns a value of ``TRUE`` if the number of the left-hand side is less than or equal to the number on the right-hand side.
 At this point I hope it is pretty obvious what the **greater than** operator ``>`` and the **greater than or equal to** operator ``>=`` do!